 Sprite icons

-Carbon monoxide or CO and nitrogen dioxides or NO2 are toxic gases stemming from motor vehicle sources.
-When cars with combustion engines move around an enclosed parking garage, they release toxic gases like CO and NO2.
+In general, cars with combustion engines primarily emit carbon dioxide (CO2) and carbon monoxide (CO) as exhaust gases.
+However, the relative amounts of each emitted gas can vary depending on several factors such as the type of fuel used, the efficiency of the engine, and the driving conditions.
 Due to their typically low ceiling, underground and enclosed car parks present a particular challenge to ventilation systems.
 Such a smart ventilation system must prevent the accumulation of toxic gases from motor exhausts in a garage.
 Toxic gas sensors are optimized to detect and measure these toxic gases in parking garages.

 Carbon monoxide